Drones from Pakistan: One more KZF operative arrested as divers retrieve missing parts

 This led to the recovery of arms and ammunition in Amritsar near the Pakistan border.
 There has been enhanced activity by Pakistan especially on the Punjab border.
 The intention is to drop off as many arms and other material so that it can be smuggled into Jammu and Kashmir for the terrorists over there to use.

-Counter Intelligence Officials tell OneIndia that the focus for the ISI is on J&K. With security at an all time high, it is unable to move the arms through the border.
+Counter Intelligence Officials tell OneIndia that the focus for the ISI is on J&K. With security at an all-time high, it is unable to move the arms through the border.
 Hence the ISI has been using the Punjab border to drop off the arms.
-Further the agency has also directed the operatives of the KZF and BKI to activate its networks and help move the consignment into Jammu and Kashmir.
+Further, the agency has also directed the operatives of the KZF and BKI to activate its networks and help move the consignment into Jammu and Kashmir.
 The ISI has been looking to launch a major strike in J&K and hence wants to facilitate the terrorists there with arms and ammunition.